saltstack/salt-bootstrap/README.rst

 Before `Salt`_ can be used for provisioning on the desired machine, the binaries need to be installed.
-Since `Salt`_ supports many different distributions and versions of operating systems, the `Salt`_ installation process is handled by this shell script ``bootstrap-salt-minion.sh``.
+Since `Salt`_ supports many different distributions and versions of operating systems, the `Salt`_ installation process is handled by this shell script ``bootstrap-salt.sh``.
 This script runs through a series of checks to determine operating system type and version to then install the `Salt`_ binaries using the appropriate methods.